PYNQ Command Line Interface¶

 pynq get-notebooks --device DEVICE

-Or get a list of detected devices to choose from using the
+Or be presented with a list of detected devices to chose from using the

 --interactive option instead.